 In order to combat this, find a way to minimize disruptions in your normal daily routine that you would if you were working away from home.
-This may include exercising before or after work, drinking your morning coffee, meditating, or using noise blocking headphones.
+This may include exercising before or after work, drinking your morning coffee, meditating, or using noise-blocking headphones.
 Creating a consistent daily routine will help keep you level-headed and maintain the work-life balance you need even if you are at home.

 In theory, working from your bed sounds like a dream.
 If you are able to stay productive while under your mountain of blankets, more power to you.
 However, chances are you probably will not get a lot done.
 Separate your workspace from areas you relax or sleep in and be sure to get out of bed when you have to work.
 This may mean working in the next room or even setting up a small corner of your bedroom as a ‘work-only’ space.

-Set up your workspace in place that is well lit up.
+Set up your workspace in a place that is well lit up.
 Face a window or shine a lamp where you are working.
 The lack of ergonomic chairs, desks, and computer set up can make your body ache and fatigued.
 Use chairs and tabletops in your home that help you sit upright and support your body well.
 Perhaps you are easily distracted at home.
 Limit potential distractions by turning off your TV, working away from your family or housemates if possible, and playing some white noise or relaxing ambient music to keep you focused.
-Noise cancelling headphones are also great in this situation.
+Noise canceling headphones are also great in this situation.

 Working from home should not prevent you from being on the same page with the rest of your team.
 Over communicating is better than under communicating.
-Even if you are unable to make a work related decision or you are unclear about something, communicating this to your team is much more productive than falling silent.
+Even if you are unable to make a work-related decision or you are unclear about something, communicating this to your team is much more productive than falling silent.
 In order to stay in touch, schedule daily or weekly calls or video meetings.